TITLE IX at the Beach

 CSULB Consensual Relationship Policy

 The CSU prohibits employees from entering into a consensual relationship with any Student over whom they exercise direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority.
-Please see Executive Order 1096/1097 (article I, §A) and the CSULB Academic Senate policy for more information.
+Please see CSU's Non-Discrimination Policy (article I, §A) and the CSULB Academic Senate policy for more information.